CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetTokens200Response getEnabledTokens(opts)

-List organization enabled tokens
+List enabled tokens

 This operation retrieves all the tokens that can be used by your organization.
-You can filter the result by wallet type, subtype, and chain ID list.
-If you do not specify a wallet type, this operation returns a combination of chains supported by each wallet type.
+You can filter the result by wallet type, subtype, and chain IDs.
+If you do not specify a wallet type, this operation returns a combination of tokens supported by each wallet type.

 ### Example